VAPOURWAVE HARMONIUM

 © 2024

-Vapourware Harmonium is a short album where ‘microtonal’ music writing takes the spotlight.
-Music is available on all standard platforms.
+Vapourware Harmonium is a short album where ‘microtonal’ music writing takes the spotlight, or rather ‘alternative tuning based on the harmonic series’ in this case.

 This project has been partially funded by the Arts Council’s DYCP.
 That grant helped me build my own synthesiser that also plays around the harmonic series of a fundamental note.
 Later this instrument has been used as a part of the production.